conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Compilers are dependencies with a special syntax and are always added to ``requirements/build``.

-There are currently three supported compilers:
+There are currently five supported compilers:

  - C
  - cxx
  - Fortran
+ - Go
+ - Rust

-A package that needs all three compilers would define
+A package that needs all five compilers would define

 .. code-block:: yaml